swo/16s-book/manuscript/sec02.md

 ![The 16S gene has variable regions.](images/variab.png)

-[^chloro]: Chloroplasts, found in algae and other eukaryotes, have a ribosomal gene that is very similar to 16S that often ends up in 16S data sets.
+[^chloro]: Chloroplasts, found in algae and other eukaryotes, have a ribosomal gene that is very similar to 16S and often ends up getting amplified in 16S data sets.

 [^kembel]: It's not unusual for bacteria to have multiple copies of the 16S gene, and those copies might not be identical to one another.
 Some people are concerned by the effect this could have on interpretations of 16S data (e.g., [Kembel *et al*.](http://dx.doi.org/10.1371/journal.pcbi.1002743); doi:10.1371/journal.pcbi.1002743 and [Case *et al.*](http://dx.doi.org/10.1128/AEM.01177-06); doi:10.1128/AEM.01177-06).